-"Talk, Read, Sing, Draw, Play" is a public awareness and education campaign that helps parents recognize their power to boost their children’s early brain and vocabulary development through simple, everyday activities.
+"Talk, Read, Sing, Draw, Play" is a parent engagement campaign that helps parents recognize their power to boost their children’s early brain and vocabulary development through simple, everyday activities.
 Talk, Read, Sing, Draw, Play is a campaign of University of the Pacific's Beyond Our Gates program, and is implemented in partnership with First 5 San Joaquin and other key community partners.

 Access the resources below for more information:

 All San Joaquin County children will thrive in supportive, nurturing and loving environments, enter school healthy and ready to learn & become productive, well-adjusted members of society.